 EQS teaching classes will proceed just like equitation classes.
 The student teachers and riders are all Wilson students.
 EFT teaching classes involve student instructors, horse leaders, side walkers, students from the community who have disabilities, and the students' caregivers (parents, guardians, etc.).
-Caregivers will be asked to stay in their vehicles until a couple of minutes prior to their start time, only two caregivers will be allowed for each rider, and they must sit in the bleachers, and follow the masking policies.
+They will be asked to be as socially distanced as possible but the side walkers, while not face to face, are directly next to the riders.
+Caregivers will be asked to stay in their vehicles until a couple of minutes prior to their start time, only allow two caregivers will be allowed for each rider, and they must sit in the bleachers (marked for social distancing) and wear masks.
+All riders will wear gloves, however, some riders have a disability that includes tactile defensiveness and wearing gloves might not be possible.
+In those cases, communal equipment will be disinfected prior to and following the lesson.